microsoft/mstunnel-ocserv/doc/README-oidc.md

 For as more detailed explanation see the OpenID Connect protocol (<https://openid.net/connect/)>

+## Supported clients

+As of now only the microsoft intunes VPN client supports OIDC.

 ## Deploying OIDC authentication

 An administrator wanting to deploy OIDC as an authentication scheme must do the following: